Share

 Step 4: Accounting for Reinsurance Costs — Fairly

-Until now, California law didn’t allow insurers to include reinsurance costs in their rate filings.
-That meant companies were eating those costs or walking away from the market.
+Previously, California law did not allow insurers to materially include reinsurance costs in their rate filings.
+That forced companies to absorb massive expenses or exit the state altogether.

-The new plan introduces a California-specific reinsurance allowance.
-Insurers can now include reinsurance costs directly tied to California risks in their rate calculations — not global reinsurance expenses, just those tied to the state.
+The new strategy permits a California-specific reinsurance allowance.
+Insurers can now reflect reinsurance costs directly tied to California risk in their rate calculations — but not global reinsurance exposures.

 Step 5: Fixing the Broken Rate-Filing Process

-• The Department of Insurance will add more staff to clear the backlog.
+• Additional Department of Insurance staff will be added to clear backlogs

-• Approval timelines could shrink from nearly a year to one or two months.
+• Approval timelines could be reduced from nearly a year to one or two months

 Step 6: Requiring Insurers to Write in High-Risk Areas

-Perhaps the most groundbreaking piece of the strategy is a mandatory writing requirement: insurers must now write 85% of their property business in wildfire-prone areas proportional to their statewide market share.
+Perhaps the most controversial reform is the mandatory market participation rule.
+Under the new policy, insurers must write 85% of their property business in wildfire-prone areas proportional to their statewide market share.

-For example, if a carrier insures 20 of every 100 homes statewide, it must also write 17 policies in designated high-risk zones.
-This ensures that every insurer shares the burden of California’s risk landscape, rather than cherry-picking only the safest neighborhoods.
+For example, if a carrier insures 20% of homes statewide, it must also insure roughly 17% of properties in designated high-risk zones.

 Why Solvency Matters